basp/oni/README.md

     > ;object:move(3, object:get_property(2, <<"location")).

 It's unfortunate we need to use _magic numbers_ for now but Oni will support a more reasonable alternative soon.
 The design is just not very polished yet.
+We can double check that everybody is here by executing the `object:contents` function again:

+    > ;object:contents(1).
+    => [2, 3]

+And now we have two people here.
+If you are connected to both players (using two telnet sessions) you should be able to `say` stuff and use Oni like a simple chat server.